 An increment for unsocial hours is paid for ordinary working time that, according to the schedule, must be carried out during unsocial hours.
 Basic increment for unsocial hours applies between 19.00-22.00 on weekdays.
 Qualified increment for unsocial hours applies between Friday 19.00 – Monday 07.00 There may be other times for public holidays.

-For more details, read KTH’s local agreements on working hours and compensation linked to working hours for technical and administrative personnel (only in Swedish).
+For more details, read KTH’s local collective agreements (only in Swedish).

 Non-regulated working hours